SPINRAZA Solution for injection Ref.[9367] Active ingredients: Nusinersen

 The assessment of undesirable effects is based on the following frequency data: Very common (≥1/10), Not known (cannot be estimated from the available data).

-* Adverse events considered related to the lumbar puncture procedure.
-These events can be considered manifestations of post-lumbar puncture syndrome.
+* Adverse reactions considered related to the lumbar puncture procedure.
+These reactions can be considered manifestations of post-lumbar puncture syndrome.
+These adverse reactions were reported in CS4 (later onset SMA) with an incidence at least 5% higher in patients treated with Spinraza (n=84) compared to Sham control.

 Description of selected adverse reactions